 If you follow SAS news at all, you probably noticed that SAS ranked No.1 on the FORTUNE 2011 100 Best Companies to Work For list for the second year in a row.
 Last year, when FORTUNE honored SAS with the title, I provided my "So What" perspective, explaining why employee […]

 About this blog

-TagsAnalytics banking big analytics big data blogging business analytics CIO cmo customer intelligence customer support data visualization digital age digital economy digital marketing downturn economic downturn economic recovery Economics Environment facebook fortune fraud good to great healthcare high-performance analytics ibm innovation intelligence quarterly jim collins JMP modernization Opinion opportunity predictive analytics premier business leadership series recovery retail risk SAS social media software as a service Statistics sustainability twitter World Economic Forum
+TagsAnalytics banking big analytics big data big data analytics blogging business analytics CIO cmo customer intelligence customer support data visualization digital age digital economy digital marketing downturn economic downturn economic recovery Economics Environment facebook fortune fraud good to great healthcare high-performance analytics ibm innovation intelligence quarterly jim collins JMP modernization Opinion predictive analytics premier business leadership series recovery retail risk SAS social media software as a service Statistics sustainability twitter World Economic Forum

 The Intelligence Quarterly magazine is published four times a year under the direction of Executive Vice President Mikael Hagstrom.
 Here, you can read Hagstrom's take on current and past themes covered in the magazine.